-Engineering Recommendation G81 is called "Framework for new low voltage housing development installation (Parts 1-7)".
+Engineering Recommendation G81: is called "Framework for new low voltage housing development installation (Parts 1-7)".
 It can be found free of charge on the Energy Network Association's website document catalogue.

-Engineering Recommendation G98: Requirements for the connection of Fully Type Tested Microgenerators (up to and including 16 A per phase) in parallel with public Low Voltage Distribution Networks on or after 27 April 2019- available free of charge on the DCode and ENA websites
+Engineering Recommendation G98: Requirements for the connection of Fully Type Tested Microgenerators (up to and including 16 A per phase) in parallel with public Low Voltage Distribution Networks on or after 27 April 2019- available to download on the DCode website or ENA.

-Engineering Recommendation G99: Requirements for the connection of generation equipment in parallel with public distribution networks on or after 27 April 2019- available free of charge on the DCode and ENA websites
+Engineering Recommendation G99: Requirements for the connection of generation equipment in parallel with public distribution networks on or after 27 April 2019- available to download on the DCode website or ENA.